Optimal switching strategies for navigation in stochastic settings: Mathematical model

-We consider an agent moving in a plane with a position $(x(t),y(t))$ with constant speed $v_0$, and heading direction $\theta(t)\!\in\![-\pi/2,\pi,2]$.
-The position and orientation of the agent then evolves according to
+We consider an agent moving in a plane with a position $(x(t),y(t))$ with constant speed $v_0$, and heading direction $\theta(t)\!\in\![-\pi/2,\pi/2]$.
+The position and orientation of the agent then evolve according to

 corresponding to an active Brownian particle \cite{basu2018active}, where $\eta(t)$ is zero-mean Gaussian white noise with $\langle\eta(t)\eta(t') \rangle\!=\!
 2D\delta(t-t')$ and $D\!>\!0$ is the rotational diffusion \footnote{A more appropriate description of the noise would be via a von-Mises distribution that correctly accounts for the periodicity of $\theta$, but for low noise levels, as assumed here, we can neglect the difference between the two}.
 This type of correlated random walk has been widely employed to describe animal navigation towards a target \cite{cheung2007animal,bailey2018navigational,yin2020simulating,bijma2021sisyphus,yin2022mathematical}, and assumes that translational Brownian motion is small relative to rotational Brownian motion.
-Over a characteristic time that scales with $1/D$, the agent will lose its orientational persistence, and in order to maximize its total displacement in the $x$-direction, it must reset its heading to the preferred angle $\theta=0$.
-We assume that the reorientation process is instantaneous and can be described in terms of an effective displacement lost by stopping for a time $t_s$ to correct the direction with a fixed cost $x_c\approx v_0 t_s$ for each reorientation.
+This approach has also been used to describe the active motion of Janus particles \cite{walther2008janus}, a type of artificial microswimmer, which when subject to an external field can then be used to control its orientation and position.
+In all cases, there is a characteristic time that scales with $1/D$, beyond which the agent will lose its orientational persistence.
+In order to maximize its total displacement in the $x$-direction, the agent must reset its heading to the preferred angle $\theta=0$.
+We assume that the reorientation process is fast and can be described in terms of an effective displacement lost by stopping for a time $t_s$ to correct the direction with a fixed cost $x_c\approx v_0 t_s$ for each reorientation. \newpart{Models of this type that combines diffusive processes with switches between distinct modalities are also commonly used to model search behaviors in foraging within theoretical ecology \cite{viswanathan2011physics}.}